ployground/ploy_ansible/README.rst

 1.0b3 - unreleased
 ------------------

+* Make sure the playbook directory is always absolute.
+  [fschulze]

 * Prevent use of persistent ssh connections, as that easily results in connections to wrong jails because of the proxying.
 This makes ansible a lot slower at the moment.